Highcliffe

-Highcliffe-on-Sea (usually simply Highcliffe) is a seaside town in Dorset in England, administered since April 2019 as part of the unitary authority of Bournemouth, Christchurch and Poole.
+Highcliffe or Highcliffe-on-Sea is a seaside town in the civil parish of Highcliffe and Walkford, in the unitary authority area of Bournemouth, Christchurch and Poole, in the ceremonial county of Dorset in England.
 It forms part of the South East Dorset conurbation along the English Channel coast.
 The town lies on a picturesque stretch of Solent coastline with views of the Isle of Wight and its 'Needles' rocks.
 It is part of the historic county of Hampshire.
+From 1974 to 2019 it was in the Christchurch district.

 Location

 Highcliffe is situated to the east of the historic town of Christchurch and the resort town of Bournemouth, and to the west of Barton on Sea and New Milton.
 The New Forest National Park is to the north.

 Its position on the south coast gives it a climate with milder winters than inland areas, and less rainfall than locations further west.
 This helped establish the town as a popular health and leisure resort during the late Victorian and early Edwardian eras.